Year 2049

 According to OpenAI, the research group took several measures to minimize potential misuse:

-• Removing harmful concepts from the training data: Data containing violence, hate, or adult images was removed from the training data so DALL·E 2 wouldn’t be exposed to these concepts and start understanding them.
+Preventing harmful generations: Data containing violence, hate, or adult images was removed from the training data so DALL·E 2 wouldn’t be exposed to these concepts and start understanding them.

 The risks of DALL·E 2